NicolasRoever/bargaining_experiment/README.md

 This section is only for me as a developer.
 You can ignore it.

-- Right now, I discount everything gains from trade excluding transaction costs.
-Is this correct?
+- I need to adjust calculation of payoff for the practice round if I terminate.
+Right now, this is not  correct (Transaction costs are ignored.)
 - Should I add practice rounds and an attention check?
 - I need to adjust the instructions